FP&A team goals

 Just as a seasoned mountaineer prepares for rapid weather changes, so must an FP&A leader prepare for unexpected shifts.
 Change management is challenging, especially when it comes to people.
 This three-part change management framework can help you build a roadmap and drive transformation in your finance organization.

-2. Processes: Whether adopting a new budgeting process, integrating cross-functional collaboration, or implementing performance metrics, these changes can initially seem overwhelming.
+- Processes: Whether adopting a new budgeting process, integrating cross-functional collaboration, or implementing performance metrics, these changes can initially seem overwhelming.
 However, your team can learn to adapt and thrive with clear communication about the benefits of these new processes.

-3. Tools: Finally, changes in tools, such as new software or technologies, can be likened to harnessing new climbing equipment.
+- Tools: Finally, changes in tools, such as new FP&A software or technologies, can be likened to harnessing new climbing equipment.
 There might be a learning curve initially, and some might resist letting go of their old, familiar tools.
 But with proper training and emphasizing the benefits (e.g., greater efficiency, more accurate financial data, and better insights), your team will soon realize this new equipment is a significant upgrade.

 The order of operations matters.
 Building tools around effective processes that support people in delivering results is critical.

-Defining goals and senior management support
+2. Define goals and obtain senior management support

-The goal of a successful FP&A team is to be a strategic advisor to the business (in addition to providing accurate financial forecasts and timely reporting and insights).
+The goal of a successful FP&A team is to be a strategic advisor to the business in addition to providing accurate financial forecasts and timely reporting and insights.
 However, that can look different based on each business's unique needs.

 To start, you must set clear, measurable goals for your team.
 These will serve as the cornerstone of any transformation effort and provide a north star for everyone to point towards.